r-devel/r-dev-env/docs/container_setup/gitpod_workspace/live_share.md

     ![liveshare](../../assets/gitpod6.png)

-    !!!
-Note: The live share will be enabled even if you close the workspace.
+    !!! note "The live share will be enabled even if you close the workspace."